 - YouTube: https://www.youtube.com/user/USEmbassySweden/featured

-For Assistance: The U.S. Embassy is continually monitoring the current situation in Sweden and we continue to provide emergency services to U.S. citizens.
+For Assistance: The U.S. Embassy is continually monitoring the situation in Sweden so we can ensure we have the most up-to-date information.
+We continue to provide emergency services to U.S. citizens.

 To contact us:

 U.S. Embassy, Stockholm, Sweden